Ginataang Pusit Recipe: Filipino squid in creamy coconut sauce

 - Once five minutes have passed, you can now add the coconut milk as well as salt and pepper to add taste to the Ginataang Pusit, make sure you don’t put too much coconut milk, cover the pan and simmer the Ginataang Pusit for at least another ten minutes to fully cook the dish.

-- Once that’s done, you can now serve the Ginataang Pusit, it’s great when eaten as a viand with rice.
+- Once that’s done, you can now serve the Ginataang Pusit, it’s great to serve with rice.
 Eat well!

 Also check out this easy preparation of deep-fried Pinoy kalamares